 Jim Garrett (’90) is substitute teaching in Bend, OR after nine years of teaching physics and physical science at Petaluma High School.

 Melissa Geissinger [formerly Crain] (’07) is the principal of New Skin Media, Santa Rosa, which specializes in website development, branding, and marketing for professional photographers.
-She is also a co-organizer of Web and Interactive Media Professionals, a community of designers, programmers, marketing specialists, search engine optimization experts, social media gurus and just about anyone having to do with the evolving technological world.
+She is also a co-organizer and president of Web and Interactive Media Professionals, a community of designers, programmers, marketing specialists, search engine optimization experts, social media gurus and just about anyone having to do with the evolving technological world.
 She has just published a book on designing a website in one day.
 She also does photography.

 Alan Gilbert (’77) retired in 2008 as a programmer analyst and software engineer.
 After graduation he taught math and science in Swaziland as a Peace Corps Volunteer.